 If you’ve been using a VPN connection to watch YouTube videos that are otherwise not available in your country, then you can try turning it off momentarily and use YouTube again.
-Sometimes issues with the VPN provider can also lead you to believe there’re problems with the YouTube app.
+Sometimes issues with the VPN provider or the region you’ve selected in the app, can also lead you to problems with the YouTube app.
 Besides, it’s possible that the server you’re using is banned by YouTube.

 To disable VPN on iPhone, open the Settings menu and turn off the switch next to VPN.

 Check to see if you’re still interrupted by the ‘something went wrong’ error on YouTube.

 A recent change in the network settings of your iPhone could have led to the YouTube error.
 Figuring it out can be a time-consuming task.
 Rather, you should consider resetting network settings on your iPhone.
 This will reinstate all the network settings to their default values which might fix the issue.

 Step 1: Open up Settings on your iPhone and go to General.
 Scroll down to tap on Transfer or Reset iPhone.

 Step 2: Tap on the Reset option at the bottom and choose Reset Network Settings from the menu that appears.

 Enter your lock screen password to verify your identity, and then tap on the Reset Network Settings when prompted to begin the network reset process.

 Bonus Tip: Stop Using iOS Betas on iPhone